llaske/sugarizer/activities/Abecedarium.activity/README.md

 # How it works ?

-Abecedarium is wrote mainly in HTML5/JavaScript using the Enyo Framework.
+Abecedarium is wrote mainly in HTML5/JavaScript using Sugar Web Framework and the Enyo Framework.
-All the HTML5/JavaScript is encapsulated in Python code executing a WebView (an instance of the WebKit browser).

 # Folders

-## /.

-Contains Python code (activity.py) and the framework to communicate between Python and JavaScript (enyo.py).

-## /activity

-Contains the Sugar manifest manifest to describe the activity.

-## /html

 All the HTML5/JavaScript is in this directory.
 * index.html is the HTML container